Swizec/react-d3js-es6-ebook/manuscript/the-new-meat.md

 `makePick` calls the data filter update and passes in the new value and whether we want to unselect.
 Pretty simple right?

-{format: javascript, line-numbers: false, caption: "Render a row of controls"}
+{format: javascript, line-numbers: off, caption: "Render a row of controls"}
 ```
 // src/components/Controls/ControlRow.js
 class ControlRow extends React.Component {